observablehq/framework/docs/imports.md

 Framework downloads `npm:` imports from jsDelivr during preview and build.
 This improves performance, security, and stability of your built site by removing runtime dependencies on external sites.

-Downloads from npm are cached in `.observablehq/cache/_npm` within your [source root](./config#root) (`docs` by default).
+Downloads from npm are cached in `.observablehq/cache/_npm` within your [source root](./config#root) (typically `src`).
 An imported module is downloaded from jsDelivr only if it is not already in the cache.
 You can clear the cache and restart the server to re-fetch the latest versions of libraries from npm.

 Self-hosting of `npm:` imports applies to transitive static and [dynamic imports](#dynamic-imports).
 In addition to downloading modules, Framework downloads supporting files as needed for [recommended libraries](#implicit-imports) and [`import.meta.resolve`](#import-resolutions).
 For example, [DuckDB](./lib/duckdb) needs WebAssembly modules, and [KaTeX](./lib/tex) needs a stylesheet and fonts.
 For dynamic imports and `import.meta.resolve`, Framework is only able to self-host import specifiers that are static string literals.